ZoeyVid/nginx-proxy-manager/README.md

 ## Soon
 - more
-- I will try to create a pr to contribute to the original project, but I am not able to add new the functions as options in the frontend
+- I will try to create a pr to contribute to the original project, but I am not able to add new the functions as options in the frontend (nearly impossible)

 ## Hosting your home network